Crispy, golden, and perfectly seasoned—fried whiting fish is a seafood lover’s dream.

 This recipe for fried whiting fish is a basic Southern fried fish recipe.
 Beautifully panned fried with a super golden crust, moist and tender on the inside, and serves well for dinner or potluck.

-Fried chicken and fried fish are probably the first two dishes that’s on top of Southern cuisine.
-This pan fried fish is coated with a delicious seasoned flour and is pan fried within 10 minutes or less.
+Fried chicken and fried fish are probably the first two dishes that are on top of Southern cuisine.
+This pan-fried fish is coated with delicious, seasoned corn flour and is pan-fried within 10 minutes or less.

-Serves well with a side of fries and steamed cabbage for a meal everyone will love!
+It serves well with a side of potato fries, yuca fries, to steamed cabbage for a meal everyone will love!

-Aside from being extremely easy to prepare, this recipe is gluten-free.
+Aside from being extremely easy to prepare, this recipe is gluten-free (if using gluten-free flour).

 The fish is incredibly delicious and fries well in minutes.
 Not to mention, it compliments most food dishes and is easy to thaw if frozen.